 The majority of the Organization's contributions are received from individuals, foundations and corporations located in the greater Denver metropolitan area.
 As such, the Organization's ability to generate resources via contributions is dependent upon the economic health of that area.

-At June 30, 2022, 38% of the outstanding contributions receivable balance is due from two donors.
+At June 30, 2023, 70% of the outstanding contributions receivable balance is due from one donor.

-12. Lease Commitments
+12. Leases